baus/install-discourse/README.md

 ### Set the host name

-DigitalOcean's provisioning procedure doesn't correctly set the hostname when the instance is created, which is inconvient since they know your hostname at the point the instance is created.
+DigitalOcean's provisioning procedure doesn't correctly set the hostname when the instance is created, which is inconvenient since they know your hostname at the point the instance is created.
 I'd recommend editing /etc/hosts to correctly contain your hostname.

 ```bash